 If you’re TEFL certified, teaching English online is a brilliant alternative to traditional classroom-based TEFL.
 You don’t even need to leave your house to go to work (although we’d recommend changing out of your PJs before you switch on your webcam!).

-There are two main ways to teach English online: set up your own freelance business or find a job at an established online school.
+Once you’re qualified, you’ll have this choice to make.
+When it comes to teaching English online you can either: set up your own freelance business or find a job at an established online school.

 Freelance English teaching gives you the flexibility to set your own rates, work the hours that you choose and teach the types of classes you want.
 But you’ll also need to do your own marketing, create your own courses and find your own clients for your online business.

 On the other hand, teaching English for an established online school can be a great way to build up your experience and your contact list – but you’ll generally receive a lower hourly rate and have less flexibility over when and what types of online English classes you teach (are you up for those 4am lessons to catch the Japanese market?).

 Remember, the beauty of working online is that it’s easy to change your schedule.
 One week you can freelance, the other you can work for a school.